konstantinlindner/file-metadata/README.md

 This is a script to get metadata from video files or from urls in a CSV file.
 It will output the results in folder "output" as both CSV and JSON.

-For files, it takes one or more video files and returns both a CSV and a JSON file with fields:
+For file input, it takes one or more video files and returns both a CSV and a JSON file with fields:

 - file (filename)
 - extension (i.e "mp4")